Hong Kong is the perfect place for a 5-day trip!

 British influence is very strong in Hong Kong because of the large population of British expats that live there.
 Evidence of this is the fondness of the locals for afternoon tea, which you will find everywhere on the island.
 If you want to go all out, head to the Clipper Lounge at the Mandarin Oriental for lunch.
 Enjoy the sandwiches, cakes and pastries with tea and champagne and get ready to recharge for the rest of the afternoon.

-In the afternoon, head to The Peak at Victoria Park, one Hong Kong’s most popular attractions.
+In the afternoon, head to The Peak at Victoria Park, one of Hong Kong’s most popular attractions.
 There are many ways to get up to Victoria Peak.
-You can walk from the park or take a bus from Exchange square, but the best and most iconic way is to take the Peak Tram.
+You can walk from the park or take a bus from Exchange Square, but the best and most iconic way is to take the Peak Tram.
 The tram goes through several tunnels and greenery and gives a spectacular view of Hong Kong.

 Once you get to The Peak, take your pick of attractions.
 There are several shops and local stores, but the most visited attraction is Madame Tussaud’s Wax Museum.
-There are many restaurants with excellent views, and you can go on free nature walks to explore the mountain and burn some calories.
+There are many restaurants with excellent views, and you can go on free nature walks to explore the mountains and burn some calories.
 If you’re at The Peak by sunset, go into Sky Terrace 428 and see the Hong Kong skyline thrown into orange hues.

 Be warned that the queue to take the tram back down can last up to 30 minutes.
 If you have time to spare, go ahead and enjoy dinner with a view at The Peak.
 If not, head down before dinner and grab a bite at the many restaurants at the bottom.
 It will be less crowded and much cheaper.
 In any case, you can simply walk down the roughly 1-km trail.